 - Promotion & discounts

-Amazon likes to see their customers satisfied with their orders and want them to become a returning customer for more orders and more purchases.
+Amazon likes to see their customers satisfied with their orders and wants them to become returning customers for more orders and more purchases.
 This factor affects the A9 algorithm in a way that products with promotions & discounts have more chance to appear higher on the product search result page than products without any of them.
 This factor especially shows itself around holidays and special dates where everyone expects discounts and sales like Black Friday, Christmas, etc.

 - Ratings & Reviews

 Higher ratings and good reviews indicate that the product is a well-made high-quality item that satisfied customers who purchased it.
 A9 likes to rank such products higher on the result page.
 This, as mentioned, will result in more satisfaction and fewer returns.
 With certain marketing campaigns, you can encourage your customers to honestly rate your product and write reviews, but don’t even try to tell them to give you high ratings or write good reviews in exchange for discount coupons or as such, because Amazon will easily find out and will suspend your selling privileges.
 If you are asking for rates and reviews, ask for honest ones even if it’s low and bad.

 Amazon A+ Contents and Premium Contents are features that sellers with certain eligibilities can use for their storefront and product listing descriptions on Amazon.
 They include fancy tools and gadgets for designing and adding more images, data tables, and graphs in their product descriptions.
 In order to use such tools, you have to be eligible for Seller Brand Registry.
 A9 algorithm tends to rank products with A+ content higher than regular listings, but this factor is actually the last thing A9 considers since the process of the brand registry could be a tough one.